Topics Joint Assembly of Drug Evaluation Committee and Regulatory Affairs Committee for 2021" was held

 Mr. Yamamoto gave a lecture titled "Recent Trends in Pharmaceutical Administration," which covered a wide range of topics from the concept of the "Pharmaceutical Industry Vision 2021," which the MHLW is aiming to formulate in the summer of 2021, to the latest initiatives of the MHLW.
 He also touched on recent scandals at pharmaceutical companies and strongly urged companies to take the opportunity of the revision of the Pharmaceutical Affairs Law to check their internal systems and establish a governance structure.

-Next, Mr. Yoshinori Yoshida, Director, Drug Evaluation and Management Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, gave a presentation titled "Improvement of Evaluation and Management Work and Clinical Trials and Expectations of Companies," covering the first and second year of the revision of the Pharmaceutical Affairs Act, efforts related to approval review (topics related to real world data (RWD) and recent generic equivalent (GE) drugs), and the new strain of the novel cold flu. ), new coronavirus infection (discussion during emergency response), and other topics.
+Next, Yasunori Yoshida, Director, Drug Evaluation and Management Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, gave a presentation entitled "Improvement of Evaluation and Management Work and Clinical Trials and Expectations of Companies," covering the first and second year of the revision of the Pharmaceutical Affairs Law, efforts related to approval review (topics related to real world data (RWD) and recent generic equivalent (GE) drugs), and the new strain of the new strain of the drug. ), new coronavirus infection (discussion during emergency response), and other topics.

-Junya Kasamatsu, Director of the Research and Development Promotion Division of the Ministry's Medical Affairs Bureau, gave a presentation titled "Development of R&D Promotion and Expectations for Companies," introducing each of the projects of the Pharmaceutical Project as an effort to realize a society where everyone can remain active and healthy for a long time, looking ahead to the year 2040.
+Junya Kasamatsu, Director of the Research and Development Promotion Division of the Ministry's Medical Affairs Bureau, gave a presentation titled "Development of R&D Promotion and Expectations for Companies," introducing each project of the Pharmaceutical Project as an effort to realize a society where everyone can be active and healthy for a long time, looking ahead to the year 2040.
 He also spoke about the Ministry of Health, Labour and Welfare's initiatives for innovative drug development and the Clinical Innovation Network (CIN).

-( Kozue Shimizume and Yoshio Nakayama, Pharmaceutical Affairs Committee)
+( Kozue Shimizume and Yoshio Nakayama, Regulatory Affairs Committee)